• Skip to main content

 Nutrition

 It’s never too late to start feeding your dog a healthy, nutritionally balanced diet.
 That seems to mean very different things to various pet parents, so it’s important to figure out what that means for you.
-I know people who feed their dogs a name brand from the supermarket, those who prefer a raw diet, vets who swear by prescription diets and everything in between.
+I know people who what to feed a senior dogfeed their dogs a name brand from the supermarket, those who prefer a raw diet, vets who swear by prescription diets and everything in between.
 Each one happy with their choices, and not looking to make a change.

 Where does that leave you?
 Researching and learning the options, which I’m telling you in advance, will confuse you with the amount of conflicting information.
 It’s about wading through, evaluating the source and deciding what makes sense.